agola11/IneFISHency/README.md

 # IneFISHency
-A car controlled by a fish controlled by a laser.
+An RC car controlled by a fish controlled by a laser.
 Yup.
 HackPrinceton Spring 2015